To apply for the Madison Mallards Athletic Training internship, candidates must have:

 Interns will be provided formal feedback at the mid-point and at the end of their internship.
 If the candidate is not meeting required or expected skill proficiencies, we reserve the right, at any time during the program, to discontinue that candidate’s internship.

-The season starts the last Tuesday of May and lasts through the second week of August, with games played roughly seven days a week.
-The intern will arrive when the players do during Memorial Day weekend, about a week before the season begins.
+The season starts the last Monday of May (Memorial Day) and lasts through the second full week of August, with games played roughly seven days a week.
+The intern will arrive when the players do, the Sunday before Memorial Day.
 The internship ends at the conclusion of the season.
 The daily schedule is two hours before game time through post-game treatments (approximately six hours).

 Our internship is designed to improve the quality of professional development and provide the athletic training students with an experience of a fast-paced, full summer baseball season.
 This internship is intended to provide an understanding of the physical demands placed on baseball players from all positions and the importance of preventative measures.